-impression of the course) the statement in in so asia to SESH1240 ELECTRICAL & ELECTRONICS WORKSHOP CO 1 Identify the ability to design various electronic circuit on a bread board.
+inpressor of the course, the statement will be able to SESH1240 ELECTRICAL & ELECTRONICS WORKSHOP CO 1 Identify the ability to design various electronic circuit on a bread board.
 CO 2 Recognize the basic electronic devices and components in a circuit connection.
 CO 3 Identify the ability to design a pcb.
 CO 4 Define the practical side of basic physics laws.